-This General form is to provide the name and description of the Science Goal.
+This is used to provide the name and description of the Science Goal.
 Whilst the latter is optional, it is necessary that all SGs in a proposal have unique names.
 These can also be changed by right-clicking on a Science Goal in the Project Tree.

-This form also includes a checkbox that indicates whether the SG has been descoped by the proposal review process.
+Also included is a checkbox that indicates whether the SG has been descoped by the proposal review process.
 Therefore, this can only even be checked in a Phase-2 SG.
 If it is checked, it will not be possible to generate SBs.